 HOPKINS GALLERY, THE OHIO STATE UNIVERSITY, Columbus, Ohio.
 Oct.
 17-Nov.
 3 2006

 Autotelematic Spider Bots process exhibition.
 Curator Prudence Gill

 MUSKINGUM COLLEGE CALDWELL HALL Muskingum, Ohio.
 Apr.
 2006

 Augmented Fish Reality & AutoTelematic Spider Bots curated by Ken McCollum.
 Invited.

 SUNDERLAND MUSEUM AND WINTER GARDENS AV FESTIVAL Sunderland, England.
 Mar.
 2006

-The premiere of Autotelematic Spider Bots with Matt Howard curated and commissioned by Honor Harger.
+The worldwide premiere of Autotelematic Spider Bots with Matt Howard was curated and commissioned by Honor Harger.